an enlightened traveler

 fast and lean

-The story: JCH accompanies the British envoy to the court of Qian Long in Beijing and Chengde.
-The itinerary covers most important sites along the coastline, and JCH uses every opportunity to vividly describe his impressions of China, her people and their culture.
-His observations are very precise, and it is fascinating to read his accounts of traditional music, eating habits, religion, and even random bits about sanitary facilities or the face and character of Emperor Qian Long.
+Hüttner uses every opportunity to vividly describe his impressions of China, her people and their culture.
+His observations are precise, and it is fascinating to read his accounts of traditional music, eating habits, religion, and even random bits about sanitary facilities or about the facial features and the character of Emperor Qian Long.

 Johann Christian Hüttner – open-minded in 1792

-This man seems to have a surprisingly open mind when it comes to foreign cultures – even though his observations are more than 2oo years old, there is rarely ever a trace of that obnoxious condescension and arrogance which has been contaminating European travel literature throughout the last few centuries.
+One thing that surprised me: Hüttner seems to have a surprisingly open mind when it comes to foreign cultures.
+Even though he is a man of the 18th century, there is rarely ever a trace of that obnoxious condescension and arrogance which has been contaminating European travel literature for so long.